seanken/CellLevel_QC/README.md

 Note -o is required, as is either -d or -c and -i.

-A more detailed description will be added, as well examples and tests, assuming I ever have the time.
+A more detailed description will be added, as well examples and more tests, assuming I ever have the time.

 ## Output